3liz/lizmap-documentation/source/install/configuration.rst

 Configuration of Lizmap
 ===============================================================

-In some server, additionnal settings should be done into Lizmap.
+In some server, additional settings should be done into Lizmap.
 Settings should be set into the ``lizmap/var/config/`` directory.

 Configuration files